Maik3345/checkout-ui-settings/docs/README.md

 # Checkout UI Settings - With Vite, Preact and Typescript

-# Checkout UI Settings - With Vite, Preact and Typescript

 This is a project created with Vite, Preact, and Typescript, designed for creating custom checkout code for your store.
 It can be used in conjunction with the 'checkout-ui-settings' app, which links the changes made in this project to your workspace.

 ## Project Configuration